 Margaret Elizabeth Thomas was born in Seattle in 1902, but spent her childhood in Fairbanks, Alaska.
 In 1924, she was the first woman to graduate from the University of Alaska.
 Her marriage to Olaus Murie in 1924, began a lifetime of travel, scientific research and involvement in conservation activities.
 Mardy and Olaus had three children, Martin, Joanne and Don.
 Mardy is the author of several books including: Two in the Far North and Wapiti Wilderness.
 She played a key role in the passage of the Alaska National Interest Lands Conservation Act, the greatest land preservation act in U. S. history.
 Mardy served on the Council of the Wilderness Society, received an Honorary Doctorate from the University of Alaska, the prestigious Audubon Medal and is an Honorary Park Ranger.
 She was on the founding board of the Teton Science School.
 Her most recent award, in 1998, was the prestigious Presidential Medal of Freedom which President Bill Clinton bestowed on her for her life time service to conservation.
-Mardy still lives on the ranch in Grand Teton National Park that she and Olaus and Adolph and Louise bought in 1945.
+Mardy lived on the Murie Ranch in Grand Teton National Park until she died in 2003.

 LOUISE MURIE MACLEOD

 Louise Gillette was born in 1912 in Fairbanks, Alaska and lived there for the first twelve years of her life.
 In 1924, her family moved to Washington state.
 She attended Reed College and the University of Michigan.
 In 1932, she married Adolph Murie, the half-brother of Olaus.
 They had two children, Jan and Gail.
 Louise traveled with Ade as he pursued his naturalist work, spending twenty-five summers and a few winters in Mount McKinley National Park.
 Several years after Ade’s death, Louise married a close family friend, Dr. Don MacLeod, a well known Jackson physician and lived with him until his death in 1983.
 Louise continues her conservation and community work, active with Teton Science School, on the boards of the Jackson Hole Conservation Alliance and The Murie Center.
-She lives in the town of Jackson.
+Louise died in 2012.